237Codes/manyaka_portfolio_website/README.md

 I am using resend for the email.
 Resend is a popular for emails made by the same team as React Email

 Using "react hot toast" to customize the alert message that pops up on submit

+# Theme switch section

+To keep traack of the current theme when the user reloads or revisits the website, I am using the windows.localStorage("theme", "dark") function

+When I have track of it, we need to get the theme when the page is about to display again using useEffect, then set the theme to the local them if any exists

+I can also keep track of the default theme on the users computer using media query windows.matchMedia("(prefers-color0scheme: dark)").matches

 # duplicate a line